 Crossmatching tests, in particular the CDC crossmatching, are particularly relevant for the prevention of hyperacute rejection of the graft.
 The crossmatching tests alongside HLA antibody testing allows risk of rejection to be stratified and aids in the assessment of suitability of donor recipient pairs.

 The Flow crossmatch test is an integral part of donor selection procedures and ensures that low level antibodies directed towards donor HLA are also detected.

-Sample Required EDTA (lavender top) donor Serum (red top) preferred, SST (gold top) acceptable recipient EDTA (lavender top) recipient if HLA typing it also required.
+Sample Required Donor samples: 40ml EDTA (lavender top) Recipient samples: 10 mL Clotted Sample (red top) + 20ml EDTA (lavender top) if HLA typing is also required.